yalelibrary/linked-art-mapping/specs/md/tasks/citation_entities.md

 ## Processing steps and output

-1. For each MARC`510`, if subfield`u`is present with a Wikidata URI \(e.g.,[http://www.wikidata.org/entity/Q107432855](http://www.wikidata.org/entity/Q107432855)\), generate a top-level citation entity with an`equivalent`reference to the Wikidata URI.
+1. For each MARC `510`, if subfield`u` is present with a Wikidata URI \(e.g.,[http://www.wikidata.org/entity/Q107432855](http://www.wikidata.org/entity/Q107432855)\), generate a top-level citation entity with an `equivalent` reference to the Wikidata URI.

-    1. Use the Wikidata URI as a key for merging citation entities.
+    1. Use the Wikidata URI as a key for matching and merging citation entities.

-    2. Use the value of`510a`as the`_label`and primary name of the citation entity.
+    2. Use the value of `510a` as the `_label` and `Primary Name` of the citation entity.

     `3931`